muktadeshpande2/Basil-N-Coconut/README.md

-This is a website for the restaurant Basil&Coconut that serves South Indian and Italian Fusion Food .
+This is a website for the restaurant Basil-N-Coconut that serves South Indian and Italian Fusion Food .

 This project has been made to understand the basics of Web Development.